I’m looking for staff

 The Restart wage subsidy delivers up to $10,000 (GST inclusive) to employers if they hire an eligible job seeker 50 years of age or older.

-Wage subsidies of up to $6,500 (GST inclusive) are also available if you hire eligible job seekers who are long-term unemployed, Indigenous, under 30 or a parent.
+Wage subsidies of up to $6,500 (GST inclusive) for full-time jobs are also available if you hire eligible jobactive job seekers who are long-term unemployed, Indigenous, under 30 or a parent.

 I need information on paid parental leave